-Nothing could be further from what Jesus is saying in our lesson today however - following God means "following - not innovating upon."
+Some mistakenly think that means "smash any and everything received from a previous generation" but such voices themselves are engaging in deceit - for usually what lies behind such a statement is "I plan to follow God in my own way."
+Nothing could be further from what Jesus is saying however - following God means "following - not innovating upon."
 It means allegiance to what he said and did, and the clearest expression of what God said and did is Jesus.
-That is why he was so plain spoken to them in our lesson today, and why in the very last days of his life he told the same followers "as the Father sent me - I send you."
-In our lesson today, Jesus even refers to himself as "an apostle of God" - in verse 40 he says, "whoever welcomes you welcomes me...and the one who sent me."
+That is why he told his first followers, his first disciples "as the Father sent me - I send you."
+In our lesson today, Jesus even refers to himself as "an apostle of God" -in verse 40 he says, "whoever welcomes you welcomes me...and the one who sent me."
 That word translated as "sent" is from the Greek "apostelanta" - apostle.

 And the only "image" that matters to an apostle is the image of the one who sent him, who sends her, into the world as a representation of the sender.
-Faith is a sort of chain reaction - if you will implication by association - we come with Jesus, but Jesus also comes by way of us.
 These words of our Lord, so stark and stunning, are nonetheless intended to prepare and comfort.
 Our Christian faith may divide us from those who do not hold that faith, who have not received Christ, for whom the mind and manner of Jesus is inconvenient and off-putting at the very least.

-But the passage is also intended to unite us to a Son of Israel, the Son of Man, Jesus, who, again, as John 1:11 said "came to his own, yet his own did not receive him."
+But the passage is also intended to unite us to a Son of Israel, the Son of Man, Jesus, who, again, as John 1:11 said "came to his own, but his own did not receive him."
 But you have received him, by faith, through grace and the Holy Spirit.
 So, what does this mean?
-Well, if I can return to my statue illustration from earlier, receiving Christ means tearing down and replacing the old you - the way you used to be, and learned to like yourself.
+Well, if I can return to my statue illustration from earlier, receiving Christ means tearing down and replacing the old you - the way I used to be, and learned to like myself.

 It means tearing down by the Holy Spirit the old you, the one fashioned by means of your sinful self.
 It means looking at the person the public, or your family sees and knows, and asking yourself is this really who "the one who sent me into the world" is?

-Are the folks who welcome me welcoming Jesus, who lives in me, or are they getting a chiseled, polished person who they can admire and abide, heck even honor, but not the man, the woman that was created in Christ Jesus to be.

-This passage of our Lord's is about the 1st commandment, and why not since it was part of our Lord's very first 'sending" speech to his followers, and if they didn't get that command right - nothing would go right, nothing can be right.
-It asks us to ask ourselves "who am I, and who is my first allegiance to."
-And if the answer to that question is "I'm the one Jesus died for - the sinner that only a Savior like Jesus could love, the Son who did love his Father above all else for me", then you have got yourself pegged perfectly - and you're ready to go.
-You are a child of God - and nothing can separate you from him -as Jesus said, none of those sorts of folks will ever lose their reward.
+Are the folks who welcome me welcoming Jesus, who lives in me, or are they getting a chiseled, polished person who they can abide, heck even honor, but not the man, the woman that was created in Christ Jesus to be.
+This passage of our Lord's takes us back to the 1st commandment and asks us to ask ourselves "who am I, and who is my first allegiance to."
+And if the answer to that question is "I'm the one Jesus died for - the sinner that only a Savior like Jesus could love", then you have got yourself pegged perfectly - you're ready to go.
+You are a child of God - and nothing can separate you from him - truly Jesus says, none of those sorts of folks will ever lose their reward.
 AMEN